alexsalo/nosql-locally-weighted-regression/hadoop/README.md

  [ -0.40520663]]
 ```

-### 3. Hadoop in pseudo-distributed mode with HDFS running <a id="pseudo-distributed"></a>
+#### <a id="pseudo-distributed"></a> 3.
+Hadoop in Pseudo-Distributed Mode with HDFS Running
+Now that the trials of dev and tests are finished, let's run a full deal.
 First, make sure pseudo-distributed mode is activated.
 Edit the following two files and add the following configuration tags:
 ```shell
 $ vi hadoop-2.7.2/etc/hadoop/core-site.xml
 # <configuration>